AlgoMaster Logo

 Why Non-English Text Uses More Tokens

-A single English word like "hello" is typically one token.
-But the equivalent word in Hindi, "नमस्ते" (namaste), might be three or four tokens.
-The Chinese word for "hello", "你好", might be two tokens with a modern tokenizer but could be six or more with an older one.
+A single English word like "hello" is often one token.
+The Hindi greeting "नमस्ते" may be multiple tokens.
+The Chinese greeting "你好" may be compact with a modern multilingual tokenizer and much less compact with an older tokenizer.

 This has real consequences: